 Special care has to be taken to have accurate time synchronisation between units.
 Multiple devices will have their local independent clock, which cannot be used as time reference for the published data.
 Otherwise, samples coming from different devices are not suitable for reconstructing the power network state [5], [6].

 Therefore, SVs need to be accurately time-stamped, providing synchronisation information to put in the relation data from different IEDs placed in different locations of the smart grid.
 For this reason, local clocks must be synchronised to each other via a universal source.
 The standard [7] states that to ensure the deterministic operation of critical functions in the automation system, a precise time distribution and clock synchronisation in electrical grids with an accuracy of 1 µs must be used.
 The Precision Time Protocol (PTP) [8], a network-based time synchronisation standard that can achieve clock accuracy in the sub-microsecond range, is suggested as time distribution mechanism.
-Such a synchronisation method implies considerable efforts by microcontroller firmware to generate an ADC clock phase locked to the absolute time.
+Such a synchronisation method implies considerable efforts by microcontroller firmware to generate an Analog-to-Digital Converter (ADC) clock phase locked to the absolute time.
 In fact, continuous calibration of the internal microcontroller clock must be performed, with a proper closed-loop digital control system that follow the reference imposed by the PTP input.

-To avoid this computational overhead and to achieve higher synchronisation accuracy, the proposed SAMU instead makes use of a GPS Disciplined Oscillator (GPSDO) that allows long-term stability and does not need firmware calibration; the long-term stability relies on the high accuracy of GPS caesium references.
-The adopted solution allows for synchronisation for each sample with a higher time resolution.
+To avoid this computational overhead and to achieve higher synchronisation accuracy, the proposed SAMU instead makes use of a Global Positioning System (GPS) Disciplined Oscillator (GPSDO) that allows long-term stability and does not need firmware calibration; the long-term stability relies on the high accuracy of GPS caesium references.
+The adopted solution allows for synchronisation of each sample with a higher time resolution.

 In the following, Section 2 describes the hardware implementation of the proposed SAMU, whereas Section 3 focuses on the embedded measurement firmware.
 Section 4 shows experimental results from the metrological characterisation.
 Finally, Section 5 draws the conclusions.